nathipg/typescript-udemy/README.md

 Functions Overloads -> Allow us to define multiple functions signatures to same function

+Optional Chaining -> Allow access a property in object if is defined.
+Ex: fetchedUserData?.job?.title

 ## Function return types

 All regular types